Mental Health Awareness Week 2021

 The 2021 Mental Health Awareness Week takes place from 10-16th May.
 The theme this year is nature.

 Mental Health Awareness Week started 21 years ago.
 It is an annual event where people in the UK are encouraged to focus on achieving good mental health.
-The aim of this week is to get people thinking about and talk about all aspects of mental health.
+The aim of this week is to get people thinking about and talking about all aspects of mental health.

 Why is nature the focus of Mental Health Awareness Week?